trang-nguyenn/Algorithms/DP/DP and BinarySearch/1235-maximum-profit-in-job-scheduling.md

 `NP-Hard`: DFS from the first job, and keep searching the `valid jobs` after it until we have no more jobs.

-`DP`: Loop over the ending time (well, ending time determine everything).
+`DP`: Loop over the ending time (well, ending time determine everything, this is also the DFS dimension as well).
 The `max` operator `compress` the data at a given node to its max value (reduce from tree to line)
 The node is `connected` to the previous node next to the `end` value and the node next to the `start` value.